Vardaan Learning Institute

 Dual Behavior of Matter (de Broglie Equation)

-Louis de Broglie proposed that matter, like radiation, should exhibit dual behaviour (both particle and wave-like properties).
-For microscopic particles in motion (like electrons):
+Louis de Broglie proposed that matter, like radiation, should exhibit dual behaviour (both particle and

 $$ \lambda = \frac{h}{mv} = \frac{h}{p} $$